Grammarly vs Ginger: Which One is Better For You?

 The annual subscription plan is most likely recommended to marketing agencies or publishing firms that produce content regularly.
 Even school libraries can opt for it.

-Note that you can access plagiarism checker, expert help, and advanced writing tools in Grammarly Premium because the standard version provides fewer features.
+Note that you can access plagiarism checker, expert help, and advanced writing tools in Grammarly Pro because the standard version provides fewer features.

 Ginger Premium